 Content Mission Statement

-Most people make the mistake of thinking that they only need to decide on a niche to begin.
+Most people make the mistake of thinking that they only need to decide on a niche to begin content writing.
 But what you actually need is a complete content mission statement.
 A proper mission statement consists of 3 parts:

 - Who will be your blog’s target market? (aka niche)